AeronFaust/3140-group-project-TPSJR-/README.md

     The number of people that work on Sundays

-The outputs of each question are separated into single files.
+The outputs of each question are separated into log files.